Platane/resume/resume.md

   Rayon.design is an app to craft floor plan in the browser.
 As one of the first employees, I accompanied the product from prototype to loved by thousand monthly users.
   - Developed and iterated on the team management and permission part of the app
   - Implemented a searchable hierarchy list displaying thousands of items smoothly
-  - Designed the state machine responsible for syncing the floor plan with our database as the user draws
+  - Designed the frontendstate machine responsible for syncing the floor plan with our database and other users
   - Maintained and evolved the backend GraphQL API
   - Set up automation for deployment based on git tags, allowing for easy and predictable rollbacks